| Musical Style: Melodic Power Metal | Produced By: Markus Sigfridsson & Tobias Enbert |

 I wish they were gone

-Fading in before abruptly taking off in a fast paced manner, "She" does not miss a beat as it evenly races to a chorus reinforced by just the right amount of polished background vocals.
-Synthesizers start an instrumental passage ending to a tasteful lead guitar and keyboard trade off.
-While quite solid from a musical standpoint, "She" is the albums only track in which Holberg's keyboards end up mixed a bit too prominently.
-"She" details an individual struggling with the past:
+Fading in before abruptly taking off in a fast paced manner, “She” does not miss a beat as it evenly races to a chorus reinforced by more of the bands stylish backing vocals.
+Keyboards open an instrumental section ending in a tasteful lead guitar and keyboard trade off.
+While quite solid musically, “She” is the albums only track in which keyboards (IMO) end up mixed a bit too prominently.
+No, it does not ruin the song but it must be noted nonetheless.
+“She” details an individual persevering through trying times:

 Remember, if tomorrow's the final day